 Pivotal Tracker relies on a number of high-availability, scalable GCP services, including Google Compute Engine for computing resources, Google Cloud Storage (GCS), Google Cloud CDN and Google Cloud SQL for data storage.

 Pivotal Tracker utilizes Amazon Web Services (AWS) Scalable Storage System (S3) for file attachments.

 Google Cloud Platform compliance and security documentation can be found on the Google Cloud Platform Security and Compliance site.

 Amazon Web Services compliance and security documentation can be found on the AWS Compliance site.

 Pivotal Tracker does not store any customer credit card information.
-Credit cards are stored in a secure manner by Braintree, our PCI-compliant payment processor and gateway, and are referenced by token only.
+Credit cards are stored in a secure manner by Stripe, our PCI-compliant payment processor and gateway, and are referenced by token only.

 IS ANY CUSTOMER DATA STORED OUTSIDE OF THE UNITED STATES?